Did you know that the sago palm (Cycas revoluta) isn’t a true palm but a cycad, an ancient plant family related to conifers?

 If you can’t see any sign of scale bugs on your sago palm’s leaves, it’s time to address any nutrient deficiencies.

-As a sago is not a true palm, it won’t respond very well to a general palm fertilizer.
+As a sago isn’t a true palm, it won’t respond very well to a general palm fertilizer.
 You could opt for a specialist sago fertilizer that contains a good variety of nutrients and micronutrients.

 However, to treat a specific issue like yellow spots, it’s a good idea to treat your plant with specific minerals.
 Not only can it correct problems more quickly, it gives you a better understanding of your plant and its needs.

 Manganese is vital for plant growth.
-A key component in the development of chloroplasts, manganese also is important for the production of certain enzymes, as well as respiration and photosynthesis.
+A key component in the development of chloroplasts, manganese is also important for the production of enzymes, as well as respiration and photosynthesis.

 A lack of manganese is common in soil with a neutral or high pH or in soils composed mostly of calcium carbonate.